SOC-Analyst4842/DEP/Task2/task2-info.md

 * Educating users on how to set up and use MFA.
 * Monitoring MFA adoption and addressing any issues.
 * Regularly updating and maintaining MFA configurations.

+**Note:** This RAR file contains all the data and reports related to Task 1.
+Please extract the file to view the contents.